Chenonceau Castle Tickets

 Two Loire castles, expert storytelling, wine tasting, and round-trip travel—no planning required.

-• Starting point: Departs 7:15am, from 6 Avenue de Wagram (near Arc de Triomphe).
+• Starting point: Departs 7:15am, from 6 Avenue de Wagram (near Arc de Triomphe) or Catacombs of Paris (as per your choice).
 Please arrive 15 min early; hotel pickup is not available.

 • Day out: 13-hour round trip by AC coach to two of Loire’s most popular castles with an English-speaking local guide.